symfony/symfony-docs/components/event_dispatcher/container_aware_dispatcher.rst

 ------------

 The :class:`Symfony\\Component\\EventDispatcher\\ContainerAwareEventDispatcher` is
-a special event dispatcher implementation which is coupled to the Symfony2 Dependency Injection Container Component (DIC).
-It allows DIC services to be specified as event listeners making the event dispatcher extremely powerful.
+a special event dispatcher implementation which is coupled to the service container that is part of :doc:`the Dependency Injection component</components/dependency_injection/introduction>`.
+It allows services to be specified as event listeners making the event dispatcher extremely powerful.

 Services are lazy loaded meaning the services attached as listeners will only be created if an event is dispatched that requires those listeners.